0x20h/mp3sort/README.markdown

 mp3sort Project
 -----------------
-mp3sort helps sort your mp3 collection using information retrieved from the fingerprinting service provided by last.fm.
+mp3sort helps sort your mp3 collection using information retrieved from the fingerprinting service provided by [last.fm API](http://www.lastfm.de/api/show/track.getFingerprintMetadata).
 This project is still in early development, no warranties.

 mp3sort /from/src/directory /to/dest/directory/%i/%a-%y/%n-%t [-move]